 Work with turtles on the coast & conduct research at Veragua Rainforest Park

 Explore the ecology, ecosystems and people of Costa Rica's Caribbean Coast.
 Participate in sea turtle conservation, spend an afternoon with an indigeneous community, participate in research at Veragua Rainforest Research Park and spend a night on a small family farm.

-Patrol sea turtle nesting beaches on the Caribbean Coast, participate in a community reforestation project, spend a night with a local farm family, explore Arenal Volcano National Park and then travel to the northeastern region of the country to explore Rincon de la Vieja.
+Patrol sea turtle nesting beaches on the Caribbean Coast, spend a night with a local farm family, explore Arenal Volcano National Park and then travel to the northeastern region of the country to explore Rincon de la Vieja.
 Along the way, visit Pacific beaches, raft, zip line, hike and more!

 Osa Peninsula turtle work & sustainable community visit

 The perfect combination of conservation work and meaningful cultural immersion.
 Work side by side with local biologists to monitor local sea turtle populations.
 Participate in mangrove reforestation.
 Then, head into the cloud forest and visit the town of Providencia to explore the cloud forest and engage in community activities.

 This Costa Rica student trip is packed with a variety of educational activities.
 You customize your own itinerary by selecting from a list of projects, places and educational experiences.
 You might assist a leatherback turtle as she lays her eggs, visit with local schoolchildren, spend a day with an indigenous community or work with members of a sustainable community in the cloud forest.